-16-125-290 SMALL WIND ENERGY SYSTEMS
+SEC.
+12.125.29 SMALL WIND ENERGY SYSTEMS

-- A. PURPOSE.
-The purpose of this section is to adopt and incorporate the requirements of Wisconsin Stat. § 66.0401 and Wisconsin Admin.
+- (1) Purpose.
+The purpose of this section is to adopt and incorporate the requirements of Wis.
+Stats. § 66.0401 and Wisconsin Admin.
 Code Ch.
-PSC 128 as a local ordinance and to establish local regulations on the installation and use of small wind energy systems that are authorized by, compliant with, and no more restrictive than the rules promulgated by the Wisconsin Public Service Commission and that serve to preserve or protect the public health or safety, do not significantly increase the cost of the system or significantly decrease its efficiency, or allow for an alternative system of comparable cost or efficiency. - 1.
-Statutes, Regulations and Rules - a.
-This section is subject to the provisions of the Wisconsin Statutes and all regulations and rules promulgated thereunder. - b.
-Wisconsin Stat. § 66.0401 and Wis.
+PSC 128 as a local ordinance and to establish local regulations on the installation and use of small wind energy systems that are authorized by, compliant with, and no more restrictive than the rules promulgated by the Wisconsin Public Service Commission and that serve to preserve or protect the public health or safety, do not significantly increase the cost of the system or significantly decrease its efficiency, or allow for an alternative system of comparable cost or efficiency. - (a) Statutes, Regulations and Rules - 1.
+This section is subject to the provisions of the Wisconsin Statutes and all regulations and rules promulgated thereunder. - 2.
+Wis.
+Stats. § 66.0401 and Wis.
 Admin.
 Code Ch.
-PSC 128 are adopted and incorporated by reference. - B. DEFINITIONS.
-Besides the definitions in PS 128.01, in this Section: - 1.
-"Department" means the Columbia County Planning and Zoning Department. - 2.
-"Department Director" or "Director" means the Director of the Columbia County Planning and Zoning Department or the Department Director's Designee. - 3.
-"Permit" means a zoning permit issued by the Columbia County Planning and Zoning Department pursuant to this code. - 4.
-"PSC 128" means Wis.
+PSC 128 are adopted and incorporated by reference. - (2) Definitions.
+Besides the definitions in PS 128.01, in this Section: - (a) "Department" means the Columbia County Planning and Zoning Department. - (b) "Department Director" or "Director" means the Director of the Columbia County Planning and Zoning Department or the Department Director's Designee. - (c) "Permit" means a zoning permit issued by the Columbia County Planning and Zoning Department pursuant to this code. - (d) "PSC 128" means Wis.
 Admin Code Ch.
-PSC 128, Wind Energy Systems.

-5. "Small Wind Energy System" means a wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.
+PSC 128, Wind Energy Systems. - (e) "Small Wind Energy System" means a wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.